zwdzwd/transvar/README.md

     CddMuts=3:G178936091A;NCodonSeq=GAG;NCddSeqs=AAG,AAA
 ```

-RevAn may encounter **ambiguous cases** where the ambiguity cannot be fully resolved.
+One may encounter **ambiguous cases** where the multiple substitutions exist in explaining the amino acid change.
 For example,
 ```
 #!text
 ACSL4   23:108926078    108926078       c.399C>T        p.R133R Missense